Check SK-II Cosmetic Batch Code

-Why can a SK-II result look older than the purchase date?
+Why can the decoded SK-II result look older than the purchase date?

 Before you rely on the decoded date